 Unfortunately, third-party app stores don’t monitor cloned apps constantly like Google Play and Apple stores.
 Therefore, brands blame such stores for not removing the apps that cause brand infringement.

 Unfortunately, users’ trust in the brand is not restored until the complaints are resolved, or the app store removes the cloned apps.
-However, recovering from irreparable trust damage become challenging for brands even after taking measures for resolving the problem.
+However, recovering from irreparable trust damage becomes challenging for brands even after taking measures to resolve the problem.

 Solution of Brand Infringement from Copycat Apps

-mFilterIt’s Brand Safety & Infringement solution, a state-of-the-art Open Source Intelligence system that leverages AI & ML driven technology and is backed by a repository created by mFilterIt’s 3B+ device coverage & blacklist databases to identify brand infringements like cloned apps across the digital landscape.
+mFilterIt&Brand Safety & Infringement solution, a state-of-the-art Open Source Intelligence system that leverages AI & ML driven technology and is backed by a repository created by mFilterIt&3B+ device coverage & blacklist databases to identify brand infringements like cloned apps across the digital landscape.

 It checks for any instances of replicated apps across the Google Play, Apple, and OTT stores.
 Moreover, the solution checks for duped apps advertised on fake websites, social media sites, and apps with incent walls.
 Therefore, brands can maintain their online reputation and credibility and avoid the blowbacks of duplicated apps.

-Safeguarding a brand’s reputation increases consumer trust and boosts engagement.
+Safeguarding a brand&reputation increases consumer trust and boosts engagement.
 But unfortunately, fraudsters have found a loophole to attack brands’ apps by copying them and relishing monetary benefits.

 The brands face direct consequences by not removing the duplicated apps from stores and revamping the brand reputation becomes challenging.
 Therefore, the need to use a brand safety solution that incorporates measures to fight back against brand infringement from copycat apps has strongly risen.